Announcing the Spring 2017 International Symposium on Comparative Genocide Studies and the Holocaust: Conflict and Convergence

 - Chair: Erma Nezirevic, UMN graduate student (Spanish and Portuguese)

 Related insight from ongoing dissertations projects: Paula Cuellar (History), Suzy Maves McElrath (Sociology), Wahutu Siguru (Sociology)

 Panel 3: Teaching and Commemorating the Holocaust and other Genocides: Global Perspectives

 Holocaust commemoration and education has been for decades a model example to sensitize to the dangers of hatred, discrimination, and dehumanization.
-This panel will explore the opportunities and challenges of Holocaust education and memorialization from the perspective of different institutions in Europe and the US.
+This panel will explore the opportunities and challenges of Holocaust education and memorialization from the perspective of different institutions in Europe and North America.
 Panelists will address changes in how Holocaust history and memory have served as global reference points to raise awareness about other genocides and about state violence and human rights abuses generally.

 - Irit Dekel, Religious Studies, University of Virginia

 - Elke Gryglewski, Director, House of the Wannsee Conference Educational and Memorial Site, Berlin